 Embedded derivatives must be separately measured from the host contract if all the requirements for bifurcation are met.
 The assessment of the conditions surrounding the bifurcation of embedded derivatives depends on the nature of the host contract.
-Bifurcated embedded derivatives are recognized at fair value, with changes in fair value recognized in the statement of operations each period.
-Bifurcated embedded derivatives are classified with the related host contract in the Company's balance sheet.
+Bifurcated embedded derivatives are recognized at fair value, with changes in fair value recognized in the statements of operations each period.
+Bifurcated embedded derivatives are classified with the related host contract in the Company's balance sheets.

-In connection with the Company's convertible promissory notes, the Company has identified certain embedded and freestanding derivatives which are recorded as liabilities on the balance sheets and are remeasured to fair value at each reporting date until the derivative is settled.
+In connection with the Company's convertible promissory notes, the Company identified certain embedded and freestanding derivatives which it recorded as liabilities on the balance sheets and remeasured to fair value at each reporting date until the derivative was settled.
 Changes in the fair value of the derivative liabilities are recognized in the statements of operations.

-(j) Deferred Offering Costs
+(m) Deferred Offering Costs

-The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process capital stock financings as deferred offering costs until such financings are consummated.
+The Company capitalizes certain legal, professional accounting and other third-party fees directly associated with in-process capital stock financings as deferred offering costs until such financings are consummated.
 After consummation of the financing, these costs are recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.
-Should a planned equity financing be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the statements of operations.
-The Company had no deferred offering costs as of December 31, 2019.
-As of December 31, 2020, the Company had recorded deferred offering costs of \$224,153 reported as long-term assets on the accompanying balance sheets.
+Should a planned equity financing be abandoned, the deferred offering costs would be expensed immediately as a charge to operating expenses in the statements of operations.
+As of December 31, 2021 and 2020, the Company had recorded deferred offering costs of \$0 and \$224,153, respectively, incurred in connection with the Company's IPO and reported as long-term assets on the Company's balance sheets.
+Deferred offering costs of \$934,427 were offset against proceeds received in the IPO and charged to additional paid-in capital.

-(k) Emerging Growth Company Status
+(n) Emerging Growth Company Status